Dodge Hornet Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Dodge Hornet are $1,858 every 12 months with full coverage.
-Comprehensive costs on average $346, collision costs $690, and liability insurance costs $584.
-Liability-only coverage costs as little as $678 a year, with high-risk coverage costing around $4,038.
-Teenage drivers pay the highest rates at $7,108 a year or more.
+Average auto insurance rates for a Dodge Hornet are $1,858 annually for full coverage.
+Comprehensive costs approximately $346, collision insurance costs $690, and liability costs around $584.
+Liability-only coverage costs as low as $678 a year, and high-risk coverage costs around $4,038.
+Teen drivers receive the highest rates at up to $7,108 a year.

 Average premium for full coverage: $1,858

-These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for different Hornet trim levels.
+Price estimates include $500 deductible amounts, minimum liability limits, and includes medical and UM/UIM coverage.
+Rates are averaged for all states and for different Hornet trim levels.

-For a driver in their 40's, Dodge Hornet insurance prices go from the cheapest price of $678 for basic liability insurance to a much higher rate of $4,038 for a driver that may need high-risk insurance.
+For the normal driver, prices range range from as cheap as $678 for just liability insurance to a much higher rate of $4,038 for high-risk insurance.

-The ranges above demonstrate why anyone shopping for car insurance should compare rates based on a specific location and their own driving history, rather than relying on average rates.
+These examples show why anyone shopping for car insurance should compare prices using their specific location and their own personal driving habits, instead of using price averages.

 Use the form below to get customized rates for your location.